trimvol(1) trimvol(1)

 -sz OR -ZFindStartAndEnd Two integers

-Scale to bytes, determining the optimal scaling to bytes by ana-
+Scale to bytes, or to another mode specified by -mode, by ana-

 lyzing intensities from sections between the two given numbers,